 All I’m doing is making it easier and making sure that they do it the best way possible, and then if they need me, I can go in and do some of that reputation management stuff by answering the reviews and doing the posts for them.

 I’m hoping that some of these smaller SEO agencies could see that they could add a whole other service to their clients with a system like this.
-This is a really, really easy way to get reviews.
+This is an easy way to get reviews.
 There’s no tech stuff.
 There’s no software needed.
 There are no emails and text messages.

 Ask to get the review, and then I will answer for you.
 So it’s an excellent extra service that SEO agencies can offer for their clients as well.